21 SEO Interview Questions to Hire the Right Candidates

 The best practices for interviewing people in general apply for interviewing SEO candidates as well.

 The whole point of interviewing people is to get to know them.
 To get insight into their train of thought and to gauge their abilities and experience.
-Your questions need to support this goal, and that’s where the STAR method comes in.
+Your questions need to support this goal, and that's where the (opens in a new tab) comes in.

 STAR stands for situation, task, action, result: